Plants

 Brown, round goriba fruits amidst leaves

-The core of a goriba fruit can be compared to a coconut and is a popular food among children.
+The coconut-like core of the goriba fruit is a popular food among children.

 Cluster of ripe Hanza fruits.